qmacro/autodidactics/_posts/2021-03-30-two-phase-video-uploads-with-youtube-api.markdown

 < server: UploadServer
 ```

-While there are a couple of odd aspects to that HTTP response (see below), the key header that we're looking for is `location`.
+While there are a couple of odd aspects to that HTTP response (see below), what we're looking for here is the Location header.
 The URL there is the one to which we must now send the binary data of the video.

 **Sending the binary data**

 In the first phase we sent the JSON representation of the video resource, the video's metadata, effectively.
-In this second phase we now send the video content itself, to the URL in the `Location` header in the first phase's response.
+In this second phase we now send the video content itself, to the URL in the Location header in the first phase's response.

 With `curl`, sending binary data in a file is easier than you think: